BECAA Learning Hub

 Why effort matters

 Catch alone can be misleading.
 A catch of 20 fish in two hours is very different from 20 fish in ten hours.
-BECCA therefore standardises catch by effort.
+BECAA therefore standardises catch by effort.

 Catch per unit effort = catch amount ÷ effort